2022 Energy Assistance Payments By State (Full List)

 There are three steps when it comes to applying for the Hardship Utility Grant Scheme.

 Utility Provider Assessment: All HUGS applications are made through your utility provider, so the first step to beginning the process is to contact your energy or water provider as soon as you are experiencing financial difficulties.
-Once you have started the application, your utility provider will work with you in order to achieve the following situation:
+Once you have started the application, your utility provider will work with you in order to assess whether you are eligible for the energy assistance payment through HUGS.

 - Assess whether you are experiencing payment difficulties or in a state of financial hardship